andrevidela/dev-notes/docs/TASKS.md

 # Done:

 ## Mailbox
   - [-] Reproduce bug about namespaces and non-total functions at typechecking
       - NOTE: If you implement a function `f` inside a module `NS` and you create an additional namespace `NS` inside your module and have another function `f` inside it.
 Then implementing the nested `f` (`NS.NS.f`) as `f = NS.f` won't refer to the `f` at the top level module, but will refer to itself.
         This is obviously not total, and if you call `NS.NS.f` then it will loop forever.
 If `NS.NS.f` happens to occur at compile-time, the typechecker will hang forever.
       - NOTE: I gave up, it takes too much time and it's too finnicky.
   - [x] Fix prolude with latest Idris version (07.12.2021)
   - [x] install LSP (05.12.2021)
   - [x] fix the injection PR (10.11.2021)
   - [x] fix the parser PR (10.11.2021)
- ## 1 install Scala 3
+  - [x] 1 install Scala 3
     - [x] 1.1 implement STLC with Match types ??? -- didn't work
- ## 2 figure out a DSL for programs
+  - [x] 2 figure out a DSL for programs
     - [x] 2.5 Check the injectivity pull request
     - [x] 2.6 Finish the dev notes about Idris2
     - [x] 2.7 Write the documentation for string interpolation concat
   - [x] fix the PR about injection (23.11.2021)
+  - [x] move all NPL Org into gitlab
+  - [x] Complete linear PR (31.01.2022)

 ## 3 Myrmidon language
   - [x] 3.1 finish the parser (15.11.2021)
   - [x] 3.2 add Nat (14.11.2021)
+  - [x] 3.6 compile surface syntax into AST
   - [x] 3.7 Add grades (14.12.2021)
     - [x] 3.7.1 fix typechecker (16.11.2021)
     - [x] 3.7.2 fix subst  (17.11.2021)